Martone: The Habsburgs of Austria (1707–1738)

-From 1707, after Spanish rule ended, the South of Italy passed under the rule of the Habsburgs of Austria, who remained until 1738.
+From 1707, after Spanish rule ended, the South of Italy came under the rule of the Habsburgs of Austria, who remained until 1738.
 During this period, internal fighting continued, causing unrest in the country.

-In 1723, a territorial boundary was drawn between the municipalities of Martone and Gioiosa Jonica and a slab of local granite was placed at the entrance of the town as a border marker.
-It has the date inscribed and the borders mapped, which no longer apply due to the continuous expansion of the residential area towards Goiosa Jonica.
+In 1723, a territorial boundary was drawn between the municipalities of Martone and Gioiosa Jonica, and a slab of local granite was placed at the entrance of the town as a border marker.
+It has the date inscribed and the borders mapped, which no longer apply due to the continuous expansion of the residential area towards Gioiosa Jonica.

 Period under the Bourbons (1738–1806)

 Following the 1738 Treaty of Vienna, the Bourbons ruled the Kingdom of Naples.
 Under their rule, there was a half-century of peace.
 This period was not altogether tranquil, however, because of both internal fighting and natural disasters.

 In the administrative ordinance set up at the time of the Partenopean (Neapolitan) Republic in 1799, Martone was a municipality in the canton of Roccella.
 The Bourbons enacted the law on 1 May 1816, by which it was transferred into the domain of Giosa Jonica.

-From 1767 onwards, in Martone, jurisdiction of Grotteria, the following Lord-Mayors had taken office: Francesco Parlà, Giuseppe Antonio Belcastro, Saverio Infusini, Giuseppe Antonio Fuda, Giuseppe Sorbara, Giacomo Calvi, and Felice Oppedisano (Sectione Archivio di Stato di Locri.Fondo notarile, notaio (notary) Tommasa Vumbaca di Grotteria, envelope 269, vol. 3010, year 1770).
-The relative document is inscribed in the appendix, in the vol. of D. Romeo, Il Comune Feudale in Calabria, AGE, Ardore M., 2002, pp.152–153.